 “And (remember) the Day when the wrong-doer will bite his hands and say: ‘Woe to me!
 Would that I had taken a path with the Messenger.
 Woe to me!
 If only I had not taken so-and-so as a friend!’
 He has led me astray from this Reminder (the Quran) after it had come to me.
 And Satan is ever a deserter to man in the hour of need.”
 (Quran 25:27-29)

-The Prophet, may Allah praise him said in regards to the evil companion:
+The Prophet said in regards to the evil companion:

 “The example of a righteous and evil companion is like one who carries perfume and another who is a blacksmith.
 As for the one who carries perfume, he will either give you some perfume, you might buy it, or [at least] you will find a pleasing scent with him.
 As for the blacksmith, either he (the blacksmith) will burn his clothes, or you will find a hideous odor coming from him.”
 (Saheeh Al-Bukhari)